 The timing-of-disclosure argument

-The rising-discovery-probability dynamic is the strongest argument for acting on the controlled timeline.
-Disclosing while the probability is lower (today) captures the unprompted floor; waiting while the probability is rising (each successive year) increases the probability of discovery before the next disclosure window.
-The argument is structurally about the asymmetry between controlled-disclosure-timing and uncontrolled-discovery-timing.
-Sessions writing on this rationale should be honest about the bidirectional uncertainty: the probability could stay flat, or HMRC could deprioritise rental-data matching, but neither outcome is the central case.
-The central case is rising probability over time.
+The rising-probability dynamic is the strongest argument for acting on a timeline you control.
+Disclosing while the probability is lower (today) captures the unprompted floor; waiting while it rises (each successive year) raises the chance of discovery before you next get round to it.
+At root this is the asymmetry between disclosure-timing you control and discovery-timing you do not.
+It is worth being honest that the uncertainty runs both ways: the probability could stay flat, or HMRC could deprioritise rental-data matching.
+Neither is the central case.
+The central case is that it rises over time.

 Worked example 4: the route-architecture argument and the cross-stream landlord